Chair: Barrie Shepley

 A chartered professional coach, Sheilagh’s coaching resumé includes dozens of international podium successes at major competitions and numerous coaching excellence awards.
 Her coaching expertise is sought by synchro federations and clubs around the world.
 She regularly mentors other coaches and shares her knowledge through workshops and clinics.

 As a consultant with the Coaching Association of Canada’s Women in Coaching program from 2004 to 2012, Sheilagh developed and championed strategies to improve conditions for women coaches.
-She continues to advocate for the profession of coaching as Chair of the Coaches Association of Ontario.

 2nd Vice-Chair: Dr. Earl Church